Date:

 OUR SOLUTION

-Geofabrics worked closely with the client’s geotechnical engineer to propose a working platform using multiaxial geogrids with a thickness of 300 millimetres.
+Geofabrics worked closely with the client’s geotechnical engineer to propose a working platform using triaxial geogrids with a thickness of 300 millimetres.
 This reduced the working platform thickness by 45% compared to the alternative without geogrid.
-The platform thickness was determined using Tensar’s T-value method, an approach that accurately assesses the positive effect of stabilising geogrids on the bearing capacity of working platforms validated through full-scale testing.
+The platform thickness was determined using an approach that accurately assesses the positive effect of stabilising geogrids on the bearing capacity of working platforms validated through full-scale testing.

-The geogrid was laminated with Bidim Green A29G geotextile and placed in accordance with the installation guidelines provided by the manufacturer, Tensar.
+The geogrid was laminated with Bidim Green A29G geotextile and placed in accordance with the installation guidelines provided by the manufacturer.
 A material specified by TMR Type 2.3 standards was used to construct the platform, with a total 1,150 square metres of multiaxial geogrid procured for the project.

 The client expressed satisfaction with both the installation of the geogrid solution and the overall outcome of the project.
 The client’s representative commented, “The geosynthetic used not only allowed us to meet the desired loading capacity requirements on the piling pads but also enabled us to minimise the thickness required as intended.
 We look forward to more successful collaborations in the future”.